nicolasdespres/respect-rails/README.md

 ```

 This will add a new `/rest_spec` path under which you have access to your REST API documentation.
-In particular `/rest_spec/doc` should render something like that for the "create" request schema:
+In particular `/rest_spec/doc` should render something like that for the `create` request schema:

 ```json
 {